thingsdb/ThingsDB/README.md

         - [x] Load on startup (Required Jobs implementation for full coverage)
 - [ ] Multi node
     - [ ] Design flow
-    - [ ] Lookup Should not be a singleton so we can create a desired lookup.
+    - [x] Lookup Should not be a singleton so we can create a desired lookup.
+    - [x] Each node should have a secret
+        - [x] Secrets should be graphical only. (check on argument input and query input)
+        - [x] Secrets must be stored (and restored)
+        - [x] On --init, the first node should create a *random* secret.
     - [ ] Add node
         - [ ] In cq -> parse address:port and secret
         - [ ] In Node, connect to new node